spsforks/QB64-Wiki/_MAPTRIANGLE.md

 END SUB

 ```
-Adapted from a demo by Andrew L. Ayers

-*Example 4:* Using a desktop image with _MAPTRIANGLE _ANTICLOCKWISE rendering.
+Using a desktop image with _MAPTRIANGLE _ANTICLOCKWISE rendering.

 ```vb